Hanna was a happy, healthy 2 ½ year old girl until she complained of back

 for chemo damage.
 Everyday is a never-ending fear for my life as we hope and pray Neuroblastoma stays far away from me forever.

 Thanks so much for your love and support for me and my family!

-be told that Leah had Acute Myelogenous Leukemia.
-After 6 months of living at the hospital, 4 intense rounds of chemotherapy,
+of 9, Leah was diagnosed with Acute Myelogenous Leukemia.
+After 7 months in the hospital, 4 rounds of intense chemotherapy,

 When Evan was just 15 months old he was diagnosed with bilateral

 retinoblastoma, cancer in both eyes.
 He underwent surgery, six months of chemotherapy, and many hospital stays.